bluezald/react-playground/Overview.md

     - We don’t recommend using indexes for keys if the order of items may change.
 This can negatively impact performance and may cause issues with component state.
     - When handling arrays in React, utilisation of the 'key' attribute on each element can be crucial for avoiding needless rerender performance hits
     - A good rule of thumb is that elements inside the map() call need keys.
+    - Keys used within arrays should be unique among their siblings.
+However they don’t need to be globally unique.
+We can use the same keys when we produce two different arrays

 * ref
 ---